marcopiraccini/sd-swim/README.md

 Self-discovery implementation of SWIM membership protocol that uses Protocol Buffers [https://developers.google.com/protocol-buffers/] over UDP for message exchange.
-Also includes a Metadata Distribution sub-protocol for the distribution of generic metadata for each node.
+Also includes a *Metadata Distribution sub-protocol* for the distribution of generic metadata for each node.

 ## Why "self discovery"?
 When a node join a group using SWIM, it must know his own IP, which is actively used in protocol implementation.
 This can be an issue when running nodes in container-based architectures, where a containerized process cannot know the HOST IP automatically.

+## Why Metadata Distribution?
+SWIM is only about membership.
+On top of this we have to add services that can be used transparently in a distributed system.
+The most generic basic one is the distribution of metadata, so that every node receives a list of metadata of all nodes.
+These info can be used for instance as a basic Service Discovery service

 # Usage